Tom Williams (presenter)

-Thomas Williams (born 16 October 1970, Sydney) is an Australian television personality and radio presenter.
+Thomas Williams (born 16 October 1970, in Sydney) is an Australian television personality and radio presenter.

 Williams had previously been a co-host of The Daily Edition and a long-time presenter for the Seven Sport team.

 Career

 Williams graduated from the Jesuit St Aloysius' College and worked as a construction worker, model and competed in surf lifesaving championships.
 One of Williams' first appearances on television was in the video clip of Melissa Tkautz's debut song "Read My Lips".

 The turning point in Williams' life occurred in 2000, when he phoned into a radio show hosted by comic duo Merrick & Rosso.
 His style interested them so much that he was given a regular segment on the show, which eventually led to an on-air role as a builder on the Seven Network renovation show Room for Improvement.
 This was followed by a stint as a presenter on long-running travel show The Great Outdoors in mid-2001.

 Williams would go on to host, present or participate in a number of programs during the 2000s for Seven.
 Williams appeared on a celebrity special of The Weakest Link in which he was voted off in the first round.
 In 2005, Williams hosted the fifth season of The Mole – The Amazing Game; however some fans called for the return of former host, Grant Bowler.
 With the new series, Williams brought the concept of live eliminations, from the Seven Network's Martin Place studios in Sydney.

 In 2005, Williams was one of several Seven Network celebrities who starred in Dancing with the Stars.
 In the show's finale, Williams danced shirtless with partner Kym Johnson and he was voted the winner.
 During his time at The Great Outdoors and over the course of the series Williams emerged as sex symbol.